AmericanSquid/KrakenGate/README.md

-# KrakenGate – Mumble-to-Radio Bridge
+# KrakenGate – Remote Control for Legacy Radios

 **KrakenGate** is a **spin-off of [KrakenRelay]** designed for **remote operation of legacy radios** over the internet using [Mumble](https://www.mumble.info).